The Magical Humantay Lake: Expert Guide to Peru's Turquoise Gem

 Where is Humantay Lake?

 The turquoise-blue Humantay Lake is located in the Cusco region of Peru.
-It is found northeast of the City of Cusco high up on the side of the great snowy Humantay Mountain, close to the Soraypampa community in the Mollepata district.
+It is found northwest of the City of Cusco, high up on the side of the great snowy Humantay Mountain, close to the Soraypampa community in the Mollepata district within the Anta province.
+While you need to embark on a proper Humantay Lake hike to reach this location, it’s one of the most impressive, breathtaking locations you will ever visit.
+It feels like something out of a sci-fi movie, a serene location from a distant planet.

 The Mules from Mollepata